charlesoft/ReadingList_RailsAPI/README.md

 ### Run tests

-You can run the tests by following the command line:
-* `rake` Runs all integration tests.
+You can run the tests by using the command line `rake`.
+This runs all integration tests.

 You can see more about other ways to run a specific test in this link http://guides.rubyonrails.org/v4.0.4/testing.html